-Driveways should be constructed of darkened or colored concrete, textured or stamped concrete, interlocking paver's, or other materials that reduce the visual impact.
+Driveways should be constructed of darkened or colored concrete, textured or stamped concrete, interlocking pavers, or other materials that reduce the visual impact.
 Overall driveway width is determined by any single construction material or any combination of the previously noted materials.

-Driveways may be painted/stained with an approved color that may be located at http://whitneyoaks.net and also as "Exhibit A" within these guidelines.
-Homeowners should be cautioned that many paints will quickly show tire wear marks.
+Driveways may be painted with an approved color, but homeowners should be cautioned that many paints will quickly show tire wear marks.
 Acid staining is a good alternate.
 Two-part epoxy paints may be used, however these may be slippery unless sand is included in mix.
 Homeowners are encouraged to work with concrete contractors, paint contractors, and paint suppliers in order to more fully vet their options.
-Any paint/stain not listed as an approved color must have the Board of Directors authorization for a variance.
 Fading and peeling paint shall be refinished.